Sucker (Charli XCX album)

-Sucker (stylized in all uppercase) is the second studio album by English singer Charli XCX, released on 15 December 2014 by Asylum and Atlantic Records.
+Sucker (stylised in all uppercase) is the second studio album by British singer Charli XCX, released on 15 December 2014 by Asylum and Atlantic Records.
 The album was met with positive reviews from critics, praising its throwback style, and ended up being included on many year-end lists for best albums of 2014.
 Sucker spawned the singles "Boom Clap", "Break the Rules", "Doing It" (featuring Rita Ora) and "Famous".

-Charli promoted the album through a series of public appearances and televised live performances, as well as appearing on the Jingle Ball Tour 2014.
-The album was supported by Charli's Girl Power North America Tour, which lasted from September to October 2014.
+Charli XCX promoted the album through a series of public appearances and televised live performances, as well as appearing on the Jingle Ball Tour 2014.
+The album was supported by Charli XCX's Girl Power North America Tour, which lasted from September to October 2014.
 She was also the opening act for the European leg of Katy Perry's Prismatic World Tour in 2015.

 Background

-In 2013, Charli released her first major studio album, True Romance.
+In 2013, Charli XCX released her first major studio album, True Romance.
 The album received positive reviews by music critics, who praised its unique style.
 However, the album failed to chart on major markets.
 On 13 March 2014, she revealed to Complex that she had begun working on her second album with Weezer frontman Rivers Cuomo and Rostam Batmanglij of Vampire Weekend.
-Stargate duo and John Hill were also confirmed as producers.
+The duo Stargate and John Hill were also confirmed as producers.
 In an interview with DIY magazine, she stated that she wrote the record for girls and wants them to feel "a sense of empowerment".
-Charli explained in her tour diary with Replay Laserblast that the record's genre is still pop, but has "a very shouty, girl-power, girl-gang, Bow Wow Wow" feel to it at the same time.
+Charli XCX explained in her tour diary with Replay Laserblast that the record's genre is still pop, but has "a very shouty, girl-power, girl-gang, Bow Wow Wow" feel to it at the same time.
 She also said in an interview with Idolator that Sucker would be influenced by the Hives, Weezer, the Ramones and 1960s yé-yé music.

 On 7 January 2015, it was announced that the European release of the album would be pushed back yet again to 16 February 2015, featuring a revised track listing, including the new version of "Doing It" featuring Rita Ora, as well as the tracks "So Over You" and "Red Balloon".

 Promotion

-XCX's first high-profile performance of "Boom Clap" was at the 2014 MTV Video Music Awards pre-show on 24 August.
+Charli XCX's first high-profile performance of "Boom Clap" was at the 2014 MTV Video Music Awards pre-show on 24 August.
 She later sang "Boom Clap", followed by "Break the Rules", at the 2014 MTV Europe Music Awards, the American Music Awards of 2014, and on Saturday Night Live.
-In support of the album, Charli embarked on the Girl Power North America Tour in 2014.
+In support of the album, Charli XCX embarked on the Girl Power North America Tour in 2014.
 The tour kicked off in Orlando, Florida, on 26 September and concluded in San Francisco, California, on 25 October.
 She also performed the tracks from Sucker as part of her set for the Jingle Ball Tour 2014, and supported Katy Perry on European dates of her Prismatic World Tour in February and March 2015.
-Charli further promoted the album by embarking on an eight-date UK tour in 2015, which began in Brighton on 24 March and ended in Birmingham on 2 April.
+Charli XCX further promoted the album by embarking on an eight-date UK tour in 2015, which began in Brighton on 24 March and ended in Birmingham on 2 April.